 Attendance is critical, as our students will miss valuable opportunities to learn and share when they are not in class.
 Students will be expected to make up each lesson that they are absent from.

 - The confirmation lessons will be recorded.
 The student must watch the recorded lesson and then have a conversation with a parent, elder, or another adult in the church.

 - The student will turn in a form with the adult’s signature that the student has watched the lesson and had a conversation with an adult.

-How many students are in the Confirmation program?
+How many students will be in the confirmation program?

 In the past, we have had a few students who wanted to receive the teaching of the class but have not wanted to join Eastminster for one reason or another.
 While we encourage students to join the church and believe there are benefits to that decision we do not require it.
 These students will still receive a certificate for completing the program and a Bible.

 That is not a problem!
-Students who have not been baptized will be baptized on confirmation worship service on Sunday, May 5.
+Students who have not been baptized will be baptized during the confirmation worship service on Sunday, April 30th.
 We usually have several students who do this each year.

-What if I can't attend the elder interview?
+What if a student cannot attend the elder interview?

 If a student cannot attend the elder interview, it will be their responsibility to contact an elder to reschedule an interview.

 1958 N Webb Road